COURSE UNIT TITLE

 4 4.
 Understand appropriate techniques used to analyze data.

 5 5.
-Write and discuss research proposal to address particular research question.
+Write a research report to address a particular research question.

 Mode of Delivery